tamagoyaki-yakitamago/VoiceKeyboard/README_EN.md

 **iPhone voice input and summary app**

 ## Overview
-VoiceKeyboard is an iPhone app built with iOS 26+, Swift 6 and SwiftUI that assists with voice input and drafting.
+VoiceKeyboard is an iPhone app built with iOS 26+, Swift 6 and SwiftUI that assists with voice input and creating summary.
 It leverages on‑device speech recognition (`SpeechAnalyzer` / `SpeechTranscriber`) and Apple Intelligence to provide real‑time transcription, summarization, text polishing, and title generation.

 ## Features
 - Start recording → real‑time transcription (volatile text)